Last Updated on: 6th November 2023, 03:22 pm

 Perching on your shoulder is okay if the parrot is well-behaved, trained, and bonded with you.
 The parrot knows how to behave and will respect that on its favorite perch.

 With these guidelines, you can ensure that shoulder-perching is safe and comfortable:

 Don’t let the parrot hop onto your shoulder by itself.
 If allowed to sit there whenever it pleases, the parrot may decide that it has a right to that spot.

 If a time comes when you can’t let the parrot sit on your shoulder, it may get offended and become very insistent, and it may even bite when you ask it to get down.

 Must Obey Your Signals

-Parrots stand on shoulders because they like it there.
-It’s safe, lofty, and comfortable.
-As long as you train the bird properly and lay down rules for shoulder-perching, it’ll be a happy experience for everyone.
+Parrots stand on human shoulders because it’s safe, lofty, and comfortable.
+As long as you train the parrot and lay down the rules for shoulder-perching, it’ll be a rewarding bonding experience.